Glow ‐ Scotland's National Intranet wins United Kingdom & Ireland

 Regional Learning Impact Competition

 29 September 2008.
 Lake Mary, FL.
-The winners of the UK/Ireland Regional Learning Impact Awards (LIA) competition were announced at the Summit on Interoperability Now and Next in Birmingham, UK on 18 September 2008.The full day Summit was hosted jointly by the IMS Global Learning Consortium (IMS Global) and UK Joint Information Systems Committee (JISC).
+The winners of the UK/Ireland Regional Learning Impact Awards (LIA) competition were announced at the Summit on Interoperability Now and Next in Birmingham, UK on 18 September 2008.The full day Summit was hosted jointly by the 1EdTech Consortium (1EdTech Global) and UK Joint Information Systems Committee (JISC).

 The LIA awards are unique in that they recognize the use of technology in context.
 Nominations include not only information about the technology but how it is used by an educational or training organization.
 In addition, the entries are evaluated according to eight criteria of impact, including improving access to learning, improving affordability of learning, and improving the quality of learning.